-Any bits not specified in Table 2-9 are considered reserved and will return '0' upon read.
-Only address offsets are listed in Table 2-9.
+Any bits not specified in Table 2-10 are considered reserved and will return '0' upon read.
+The power on reset values of all the registers are '0' unless it is specified in the definition.
+Only address offsets are listed in Table 2-10.
 Base addresses are configured by the AXI Interconnect.